Home / packaging

 Packaging spans materials, structural layers, print methods, and production steps that control how a product is contained, protected, identified, and shipped.
 Manufacturers in the US rely on these details to match protection, cost targets, and retail or e‑commerce demands.

 Primary, secondary, and tertiary layers carry different loads.
 Substrates such as paperboard, corrugated board, plastics, glass, and metals add barrier and mechanical traits.
 Print processes change color accuracy and run economics.
 Production moves through structural design, artwork preparation, tooling, printing, converting, and QC checks.
 Lead times change with dieline complexity, plate count, and finishing steps.
-Costs split across material area, print setup, finishing passes, tooling, labor, and freight.
-These factors set unit price and supply‑chain timing for custom boxes, pouches, or shipping containers.
+Costs are split across material area, print setup, finishing passes, tooling, labor, and freight.
 A supplier confirms dimensions, substrate grade, print method, finishing layers, tooling terms, proof type, and quantity before accepting an order, so the ordering process locks all specifications at the start of the run.

 What is Packaging?